A Step-By-Step Guide On How To Move Schools Easily

 7. Contact the new school

 They’ll ask a few questions, such as your child’s name, age and year.
 They’ll also likely check that you’ll be living within the school catchment area.
 (A school catchment area is the defined geographical area that students must live within to be accepted into a public (state) school.
+The school will then book a time for you to come in for a meet and greet with them and to start the enrolment process.

 8. Enrol and Meet with the new school